 New York is known for many things.
-The city that never sleeps, fast-paced living, pizza, New York slang, and our accents to name a few.
-As a local New Yorker with most of my family in Brooklyn, Long Island, and Staten Island, I am here to cover some of the most common slang words and phrases that New Yorkers say, and what they actually mean!
+The city that never sleeps, fast-paced living, pizza, New York slang, and our accents, to name a few.
+As a local New Yorker with most of my family in Brooklyn, Long Island, and Staten Island, I am here to cover some of the most common New York slang words and phrases that New Yorkers say, and what they actually mean!

 TABLE OF CONTENTS